robertbradl/pycosystem/README.md

 ## Introduction and world simulation

 Pycosystem is a basic ecosystem simulation using PyGame.
-First and foremost, I wrote this programm as an excersize for myself, but also as an exam assignment for a class I am taking at university.
+First and foremost, I wrote this programm as an exercise for myself, but also as an exam assignment for a class I am taking at university.

 While not nearly as advanced or realistic as a full ecosystem, this program aims to examine the basics of genom inheritance and behavior.